 Enhancing sales productivity, differentiation and maximizing individual markets are ultimate goals for today's independent office technology dealer.
 Understanding a dealer's specific market dynamics by vertical or company size can provide lucrative opportunities for the dealer, but can be challenging.
 Gaining a greater insight into specific markets and the key verticals within their local markets or CBSAs* can help dealers make decisions regarding their leading targets for hardware, supplies and solutions.

-InfoTrends is the leading worldwide market research and strategic consulting firm for the imaging, document solutions, production print and digital media industries.
+, a division of Keypoint Intelligence, is a leading worldwide market research and strategic consulting firm for the imaging, document solutions, production print and digital media industries.
 It provides insights and advice to help clients understand market trends, identify opportunities and grow their businesses.

 InfoTrends created the Dealer Vertical Market Opportunity Analysis based on the following research and data: